Welcome to Rhuddlan Golf Club.

 Rhuddlan is a very popular venue attracting many visiting societies, company days, and individual golfers from far and wide.

-We were honoured to host the Welsh Men’s Team Championships in 1993 and the Women’s Welsh Open in 2010 and have been regularly chosen as a venue for county and national championship events and in 2017 we are hosting the Welsh Men’s Team Championships
+We were honoured to host the Welsh Men’s Team Championships in 1993 and the Women’s Welsh Open in 2010 and have been regularly chosen as a venue for county and national championship events and in 2017 we hosted the Welsh Men’s Team Championships

 The club was established in 1930 as a nine hole course and then extended to eighteen five years later in 1935.
 Rhuddlan was affiliated to the Welsh Golfing Union in 1938, the year of our first recorded visiting party!
 The course has undergone several modifications of layout, including the loss of four holes for the war effort.
 In 1962 the club employed the services of Hawtree & Co. who redesigned the course, and that layout was kept for 23 years.
 In 1985 when the club was offered an extra 30 acres Hawtree & Co. was recalled to extend and develope our course, this included the planting of over 5000 trees.
 These copses supplemented the other parkland trees, and then with a further five acres planted in 1996/7; these are the basis of the course we still enjoy.
 In 1991 a new building was completed which houses our PGA professional Andy Carr and his extremely well stocked pro’s shop.
 The clubhouse was redesigned in 1993/1994 and offers comfortably furnished bars and restaurant facilities.